girija-8/RISC-V-SoC-Tapeout-Program-VSD/WEEK-0/OpenLANE installation.md

 make test
 ~~~
 ## ✅ Verification
-After running 'make test', you should see a successful build message if everything is installed correctly.
+After running **make test**, you should see a successful build message if everything is installed correctly.